 But banks of course don't do that.
 Banks record money into and out of existence in the process of facilitating our debts.
 In the case of households, we understand that these really are real debts, but we understand they are not the result of any "lending" or "borrowing" in the commonly, reasonably accepted understanding of what those words mean.
-Money is endogenous and creditary; money is debt it comes into and out of being when we go into and out of debt.
+Money is endogenous and creditary; money is debt and it comes into and out of existence when we go into and out of debt.

 The Basics Economics

 In our earliest studies of economics, we're introduced to the idea of supply and demand (click the pictures to enlarge them) and, despite the many complications that this simple analysis can gloss over, I think it can be an important thinking tool nonetheless.